 John lives in a three hundred year old cottage.
 As far as he knows it doesn't have any ghosts, although he does hear some strange noises on dark, windy nights.
 John is currently spending much of his time in his cheerful yellow study working on his next book.

 Nicola's Ghost is John Kitchen's first published novel.
 His second is the exciting story of Lloyd Lewis: A Spectre in the Stones.
-A third, a gripping 'time-slip' novel, Jax' House was published by Union Bridge last year.
-A novel he co-wrote with George Acquah Hayford The Rainbow Talisman is also available, as is a beautiful Picture Book, illustrated by Daniel Drury: Kamazu's Big Swing Band
+A third, a gripping 'time-slip' novel, Jax' House was published by Union Bridge in 2016.
+Also published, a novel he co-wrote with George Acquah Hayford The Rainbow Talisman.
+This is also available, as is a beautiful Picture Book, illustrated by Daniel Drury: Kamazu's Big Swing Band.
+He has now published two more books, Fragments of Springtime and Mine-Shift

 Mine-Shift